rowlandcoping/smokingbuns/TESTING.md

 ![image](assets/images/testing/menu.jpg)

 _"The website needs to be effective at turning customer interest into bookings and revenue"_\
 The option to book is part of the menu structure, and thus this call to action appears througout.
-The booking page contains all the infomration needed to plan a visit, prominently displayed.
+The booking page contains all the information needed to plan a visit, prominently displayed.

 ![image](assets/images/testing/booking.jpg)

 _"Grow social presence: The website needs to provide access to the restaruant's social accounts so that the people can share and the business can grow.
 It would also be useful to link review sites such as Google, Tripadvisor and Trustpilot."_\
-The footer on every page not only contains social links but also contains links to tripadvisor and google for peer review.
+The footer on every page not only contains social links but also contains links to Tripadvisor and Google for peer review.

 ![image](assets/images/testing/footer.jpg)

 _"Create positive engagement...
 It should be a place which users enjoy visiting and wish to return to, just like the restaurant itself!"_\
-The eyecatching logos and fun 'sheriff star' menu backgrounds along with the attractive fonts, eyecatching images and intuitive layout ought to result in people coming to visit the site even when they're not hungry!
+The eye-catching logos and fun 'sheriff star' menu backgrounds along with the attractive fonts, eyecatching images and intuitive layout ought to result in people coming to visit the site even when they're not hungry!

 ![image](assets/images/testing/fun-stuff.jpg)